Asymptotic and Finite Sample Analysis of Nonexpansive Stochastic Approximations with Markovian Noise: Introduction

-Despite the foundational role of SA in analyzing reinforcement learning (RL) \citep{sutton2018reinforcement} algorithms, most of the existing literature assumes that the expected mapping $h$ is a contraction, ensuring the stability and convergence of the iterates $\qty{x_n}$ under mild conditions.
+Despite the foundational role of SA in analyzing reinforcement learning (RL, \citet{sutton2018reinforcement}) algorithms, most of the existing literature assumes that the expected mapping $h$ is a contraction.
+However, in many problems in RL, particularly those involving average reward formulations \citep{tsitsiklis1999average, puterman2014markov, wan2020learning, wan2021average, he2022emphatic}, $h$ is only guaranteed to be non-expansive, not contractive.
 Table \ref{tab:comparison} highlights the relative scarcity of results concerning nonexpansive mappings.
-However, in many problems in RL, particularly those involving average reward formulations \citep{tsitsiklis1999average, puterman2014markov, wan2020learning, wan2021average, he2022emphatic}, $h$ is only guaranteed to be non-expansive, not contractive.
+As a result, it is surprising that the convergence of some of the simplest and most fundamental RL algorithms, such as tabular average reward TD \citep{tsitsiklis1999average}, has not been fully settled, despite more than 25 years having passed since its introduction.

-One tool for analyzing \eqref{eq:sa} with nonexpansive $h$ which has recently gained renewed attention, is Krasnoselskii-Mann iterations.
-In their simplest deterministic form, these iterations are given by:
+One tool for analyzing \eqref{eq:sa} with nonexpansive $h$, which has recently gained renewed attention, is Krasnoselskii-Mann (KM) iterations: